Skip to content

 How Utility AI addresses this

-Moreover, you can even distribute the decision-making process across multiple frames to balance the workload, or manually run the decision-making process when necessary.
+Moreover, you can even distribute the decision-making workload across multiple frames or threads, or manually run the decision-making process when necessary.
 This approach significantly improves your game’s performance.

-This is difficult to achieve if you use Behavior Trees (Finite State Machines) because decision-making is closely tied to decision-execution by nature in these systems and it’s hard to separate.
+This is difficult to achieve if you use other AI techniques since, by nature, decision-making is closely tied to decision execution in these systems, making it hard to separate.

-Behavior Trees and Finite State Machines are essentially a series of If/Else statements run sequentially.
+Essentially, BTs and FSMs are made up a series of If/Else statements run sequentially.

 if(ShouldMoveTowardsEnemy())